 Aside from helping to locate problems but it also provides directions for possible solutions via results and comparative tests.
 It makes clear when and why the problem occurred and what causes it to happen.

-1. Assessment of system’s workload capabilities against standard criteria;
+- Assessing the system’s workload capabilities against standard criteria;

 - Under normal circumstances;